A group of motivated youth formed LUYODEFO out of a deep aspiration to respond to the plight of the Ugandan people.

 There is much more work to be done!
 Feel free to contact us with information on your planned project, to see if it make a good match and fit into our program.
 For more information see our website http://www.luyodefo-ug.org

-During working days, we provide lunch at our office.
+During working days, we provide lunch at our office (for school teachers, breakfast and lunch is served at the school).
 This includes a combination with most of the local foodstuff: rice, meat or fish, beans, matooke, g.nut/ pea nut stew, greens (dodo), fruits (manoges/ pawpaw/ yellow banana), to mention a few.

 Volunteering is free.